 Exclusively for Tate, artist Cindy Sherman has photographed her own studio.
 Betsy Berne – painter, novelist and fellow pugilist – goes 15 rounds with her.

-Mary Kelly, known for her long-term critique of conceptualism informed by the feminist theory of the early women’s movement, talks to Hans-Ulrich Obrist.
+In this video below, Mary Kelly, known for her long-term critique of conceptualism informed by the feminist theory of the early women’s movement, talks to Hans-Ulrich Obrist.

 Her Noise symposium